andygock/realclock/README.md

 # Real Clock

 A minimalistic accurate clock.
 Shows the exact real time even if your local time is incorrect.
-It fetches the correct time from the web server server and compensates for network latency.
+It fetches the correct time from the web server and compensates for network latency.

 ![screenshot](./screenshot.png)